rikdata/rikdata.github.io/transaction/README.md

 Next, select the transaction type (ex: Misc Issue / Receipt)

 !> Even though the app shows all transaction types on this screen.
-Don't use it for WIP/PO/SO related transactions as you might have to manually enter all the information.
+Don't use it for WIP/PO/SO related transactions as you might have to enter all the information manually.
 There are better ways to do PO Receipt and WIP Material Transactions by first searching the document.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213626.jpg" width="250"/>
 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213634.jpg" width="250"/>